 Plex can be setup on any hard drive, ideally a NAS (network-attached storage device), but since my PC is on pretty much 24/7 I had no problem making my main machine the host for my own Plex account.

 Setting up your Plex server is a largely automated process, and getting a stream set up on the other end is usually as simple as downloading the free app for your chosen platform, be it a smart TV, web browser, XBox One, PlayStation, or Apple TV.
-Remote access is ready out of the box, and does not require any port forwarding or extra setup.
+Remote access is ready out of the box and does not require any port forwarding or extra setup.

 One of the first things you’ll notice about Plex is that its menus are beautiful on every platform.
-The menus were fast and easy to navigate, though I did run into some hiccups trying to brows my stupidly large music collection.
+The menus were fast and easy to navigate, though I did run into some hiccups trying to browse my stupidly large music collection.
 If you have multiple terabytes of media content with metadata, cover art, etc., it will only populate this information as fast as your connection permits.

 Aside from this folder-specific issue, the menus are beautiful, fast, and easy to navigate from every platform I tested.
 Plex transforms your library, adding metadata like cover art and IMDB results to enhance your viewing experience.